J. W. Fritz: Later life and death

-Portrayals in movies
+Popular culture

-Fritz was portrayed by William Phipps in the 1977 film The Trial of Lee Harvey Oswald.

-Fifteen years after the assassination, Fritz was portrayed by Lou Frizzell in the 1978 made-for-television movie, Ruby and Oswald.
+In the 1970s Fritz was portrayed by William Phipps in the 1977 film The Trial of Lee Harvey Oswald and by Lou Frizzell in the 1978 made-for-television movie, Ruby and Oswald.
 In the 1991 Oliver Stone film JFK, Fritz was portrayed by William Larsen.

-He was portrayed by Mike Shiflett in the 2013 TV movie Killing Kennedy.
+In the 21st century he has been portrayed by Mike Shiflett in the 2013 TV movie Killing Kennedy and by Wilbur Fitzgerald in the 2016 miniseries 11.22.63.